Temetappi/books-pricing-app/README.md

 Initial test data is created in one of the migrations.

+### Locally
+Run the following commands

+poetry install

+fastapi dev app/main.py --port 8080

-The API is available at localhost:8080
+In both cases, the API is available at localhost:8080

 Swagger is available at http://localhost:8080/docs

+### Running tests locally

+Run the following commands:

+poetry install (if not previously done) pytest tests